 Don't you love baking bread?
 Try making this sourdough bread recipe.
-You'll need to make the starter several days before you can bake the bread the first time.
+You'll need to make the starter a day or two before you can bake the bread the first time.
 After that, you will keep part of the starter and add to it every time you bake a loaf.

-You will need to make the starter in a glass dish and once it has been on your counter for about three days, you can make your first loaf.
-Then replenish, let it sit for five or six hours, and then refrigerate it until you make another loaf.
+You will need to make the starter in a glass dish and once it has been on your counter for 24 to 36 hours, you can make your first loaf.
+Then refrigerate what is left of the starter until next time.

 Set your ingredients out so they can get to room temperature which is anywhere from 70 to 80 degrees Fahrenheit.
 Cold ingredients slow down the action of the starter.
 Use warm water, not hot.
 Hot water kills yeast.

 You will need: